Linda Kelly, MSW, RSW

 Marlene Stirrett-Matson MACP, RP (Qualifying)

 Marlene is happy to be living back her in hometown of Thunder Bay after working for 30 years in Toronto.
 Marlene left a 26-year career in leadership and senior management in government to pursue several passions: studying counselling psychology and dance/movement therapy.
-Marlene has recently graduated from Yorkville University with a Master of Arts in Counselling Psychology and has a diploma in Dance/Movement Therapy from the National Centre for Dance Therapy in Montreal.
+Marlene graduated from Yorkville University with a Master of Arts in Counselling Psychology and has a diploma in Dance/Movement Therapy from the National Centre for Dance Therapy in Montreal.
 Marlene’s additional education includes a BA in history from Lakehead University, and an Honours Bachelor of Fine Arts and Master of Arts in dance from York University.
 Her Master’s research was on the link between grief and creativity.
 Marlene has completed Level 2 Training in Gottman Method Couples Therapy, and has taken additional training in grief counselling, trauma, polyvagal theory, Narrative therapy and dialectical behaviour therapy.
 Marlene’s approach to counselling is an eclectic mix that includes humanistic, somatic, cognitive and behavioural approaches, depending on the needs of the client.
 Fully grounded in Rogerian unconditional positive regard and empathy, Marlene incorporates Jung’s theories of personality and the unconscious, mindfulness, cognitive behavioural therapy, narrative therapy and seeking meaning in life and challenging situations.